dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 Blocks until a synchronization object is available.

-This function is the basic blocking primitive of the Threads library.
+This function is the basic blocking primitive of the Threads module.
 It blocks until *object* is available and synchronization can be achieved, or the *timeout* interval has expired.
 A non-blocking synchronization may be attempted by specifying a *timeout* of zero.
 Individual methods